Turn regulatory complexity into a simple, human-centered experience, showing enterprise-level strategic thinking across three touch points.

 The Problem

-Open Banking consent (esp. consent duration, renewal, and revocation) is inherently complex and intimidating for users, leading to high drop-off rates and potential regulatory fines.
+Open Banking consent is inherently complex and intimidating for users, leading to high drop-off rates and potential regulatory fines.

 Strategic Opportunity: Design a Consent Management Dashboard that not only meets legal requirements (i.e. PSD2, CMA) but also builds trust, by making the flow transparent and effortless.